bicCluster/learning-cluster/README.md

 1. Connect servers physically, through the switch and network adapter ports on each machine.
 Usually this step has already been done.
 2. Start from the `losamalos` Up the `eth0` network of `losalamos`. using command `sudo ifconfig eth0 up`
-3. Configure `eth0` in the file `/ect/network/interfaces` with `static ip = 10.0.0.2`, `netmask 255.255.255.0`, `gateway 10.0.0.2`, and `broadcast 10.0.0.255`.
+3. Configure `eth0` in the file `/etc/network/interfaces` with `static ip = 10.0.0.2`, `netmask 255.255.255.0`, `gateway 10.0.0.2`, and `broadcast 10.0.0.255`.
 You can find an example [here](https://wiki.debian.org/NetworkConfiguration), in the **Configuring the interface manually** section.
+Since this file is read-only, you may want to edit it with sudo.
 4. There are two ways to setup connection between `losamalos` and the other threes machine `alpha`, `beta` and `gamma`.

 * Using DHCP
 > * Set up a DHCP server on `losalamos` first.
 [Here](https://www.youtube.com/watch?v=9Vc6-0smd64) is a video tutorial about how to set up a DHCP server on Ubuntu server.
 Be carefule about compatability.
 The system we install is Ubuntu 14.01.
 So download the version of DHCP server which is compatable with our system.
-The DNS server of CMU are [here](https://www.cmu.edu/computing/partners/dept-computing/services/domain.html) And you cancheck [this](http://askubuntu.com/questions/140126/how-do-i-install-and-configure-a-dhcp-server) for DHCP configuration.
+The DNS server of CMU are [here](https://www.cmu.edu/computing/partners/dept-computing/services/domain.html) And you can check [this](http://askubuntu.com/questions/140126/how-do-i-install-and-configure-a-dhcp-server) for DHCP configuration.
+> * Here is some quick tips for setting up the dhcp server.
+After installed dhcp in `losalamos`, you need to configure it in file `/etc/dhcp/dhcpd.conf`.
+In this file, you need to configure an internal subnet with `subnet`, `netmask`, `range`, `domain-name-servers`, `default-lease-time` and `max-lease-time`.
+You can configure the other parameters, but the stuff above is considered necessary to let your dhcp server work.
+After configuration, run `/etc/init.d/isc-dhcp-server restart` to restart your dhcp server.
+As always, please use sudo.

 > * Switch to innet machines, up the `eth1`, and set up each `eth1` to `dhcp`.
 You can check this [page](http://inside.mines.edu/CCIT-NET-SS-Configuring-a-Dynamic-IP-Address-Debian-Linux) to help.

 * Using staic IP